miguelvc6/mvazquez.github.io/blog/posts/2024-11-29-reasoning-and-action-agents/content.md

         return response["message"]["content"]
 ```

+This `UnifiedChatAPI` class provides a seamless way to switch between OpenAI and Ollama models based on the model name.
+In the `__init__` method, we determine which API to use by checking the prefix of the `model` name.
+If it starts with `gpt-` or `o1-`, we use the OpenAI API; otherwise, we default to Ollama.

+The `chat` method acts as a wrapper that directs the chat request to the appropriate underlying API.
+This abstraction allows the rest of our code to remain agnostic of the backend, making it easier to manage and switch between different models.

 I recommend you copy the previous code since I will be using the `UnifiedChatAPI` class with the `chat` method, or at least implement a wrapper with a similar `chat` method for your own use.

 # Agent Design